dineshpinto/market-analytics/README.md

 3. Perform spectral analysis for market timing

 ## Open interest and funding rates
-We use a metric derived from the product of the open interest and funding rate, normalized by the market cap.
+We use a metric derived from the product of the open interest, future dilution and funding rate, normalized by the market cap.
 The metrics name is FOM, derived from **F**unding rate, **O**pen Interest and **M**arket cap.
 The FOM metric indicates whether futures market participants hold a strong bias, generally for smaller cap projects trading on popular derivatives exchanges.